 Baselines are a standard mechanism to support change, release and configuration management and are often used throughout the whole product life cycle.
 In the VEC, baselines themselves are Specifications and thus content of a DocumentVersion, which is equivalent to the fact that they are versioned information themselves.

 In a product development for wiring harnesses, the content of a baseline is created over a period (e.g. system schematics are created before the definition of the harness).
 During this time period items are created and added to the baseline (based on other items from the baseline).
 Additionally, items in the baseline can be changed, following the rules of the respective development process.
-Such a baseline has the BaselineState.Draft.
+Such a baseline has the Baseline-State.Draft.
 At well-defined point in time, the content of baseline is checked and released.
 After this, the baseline cannot be changed without creating a new version of the baseline itself.
 Such a baseline has the BaselineState.Frozen.

 Baselines are normally defined for a certain scope (e.g. a specific vehicle, a specific product).
 During the product development it is possible, that a baseline is created that is not yet complete (and never will be).
-A reason for this might, that not all development artefacts are already defined in this phase of the development process.
+A reason for this might be, , that not all development artefacts are already defined in this phase of the development process.
 Nevertheless, all artefacts are required for the final product.
 Such BaselineSpecifications have a Partial content.
-An example might be that in an early phase of vehicle development not all wiring harness are already specified.
+An example might be, that in an early phase of vehicle development not all wiring harnesses are already specified.

 Item History